Famous Delhi Street Food: A Guide for Beginners

 A veg kathi roll cut in two on a plate from 34, Chowringree Lane, one of the best Delhi street foods

 Kathi roll is India’s version of a wrap, made with a layered parantha instead of a tortilla.
-Thankfully this famous Kolkata street snack can now be found all over Delhi.
+The street food originated in Kolkata, but now can be found in Delhi.

-Traditionally kathi rolls were served stuffed with skewers of meat, but now the popular street food is also made with egg, chicken and vegetables.
+Traditionally kathi rolls were served stuffed with skewers of meat, but the popular street food is also made with egg, chicken and vegetables.
 It’s a delicious and filling street snack.
 Pair it with a cup of chai and you have a full meal.

-I’ve been lucky enough to eat kathi rolls from the original Nizam’s in Kolkata, but now Nizam’s have locations all across Delhi.
+I’ve been lucky enough to eat kathi rolls from the original Nizam’s in Kolkata, but now Nizam’s have locations across Delhi.

 Samosa